theaulait/spotifypeople/README.md

 # Spotify People

-Simple application where you can list people and there favorite.
+Simple application where you can list people and their favorite city.

-  + Create new person with the Add Person button
+  + Create new person with the "Add Person" button
-  + Delete person with the X button
+  + Delete person with the "X Icon" button
-  + Update person with the Pen button
+  + Update person with the "Pen Icon" button

 More to come!